Skip to content

 Thin events

 Thin events are lightweight events you can access through the API v2 namespace.
 Thin events have a more granular permissions model and their payloads contain no API-versioned data, only the IDs of the objects related to the event.
-This makes it easier to update integrations that receive events and are built with a well-typed Stripe SDK.
+This helps update integrations that receive events and are built with a well-typed Stripe SDK.
 Thin Events:

 Prevent application errors